mantzaris/TagasaurusFull/README.md

 This is developed using ElectronJS

-It is hoped that the flat level GUI will be intuitive.
-The welcome screen presents the options to tag images, create entities and also export the data.
-Tagging individual images involves the user loading in images and providing manually insterted annotations.
-The entity creation process has a similar workflow with the ability to group together images as a collective entity under the new label that is user provided.
-Representative images are chosen for the collectives.
-A wizard is there to assist in the creation of the entities.
-The export facility produces a JSON with all the image file annotations and entity collection information, with a directory of all the image resources used.

 Annotations of image taggings involve inputing a textual description from which 'tags' are then produced, then emotional values along different dimensions are taken from the user and there are image links (also known as memes) which the user can choose from.
-For tagging images, the user is not required to insert any specific information, but for the entity creation there are requirements.
-When creating an entity via the wizard if there is missing information which is required a notification is presented with a message.
+For tagging images, the user is not required to insert any specific information, but for the collection creations there are requirements.
+When creating a collection via the wizard, if there is missing information which is required a notification is presented with a message.

 The purpose is to streamline the annotation process with the necessary emotional granulatiry required for training ML.
 This tool is expected to allow teams to produce datasets as training and validation datasets where the annotations are easily organized.